Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

 * Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "More Information" Call to action button.
+Underneath there is a Hero Image with Text and a "Sign up for a free 7 day trial" Call to action button.
-* The main points are made immediately with the navigation bar and call to action buttons
+* The main points are made immediately with the navigation bar and call to action button.
-* The user has three options, click the call to action buttons, scroll through the information, tips and help or click on the navigation bar to go directly to the place they need. b
+* The user has three options, click the call to action buttons, scroll through the information and tips or click on the navigation bar to go directly to the place they need.
 * As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

 * The site has been designed to be fluid and informative, easy to navigate.
-Each link describes what section teh visitor will end up on.
+Each link describes what section the visitor will end up on.
-* Throughout the site there are call to actions, at the bottom there is a simple easy to fill out contact form.
 * As a First Time Visitor, I want them to locate our social media links to see our following on social media to determine how trusted and known we are.

-* Once the new visitor has read the gone through teh site, they will notice helpful links to on-line forums and professional therapists.
+* Once the new visitor has read through the site, feel confident they can contact us using teh call to action modal on the home page.
-* The user can also scroll to the bottom of any page on the site to locate teh contact us form and social media links in the footer.
+* The user can also scroll to the bottom of any page on the site to locate the social media links in the footer.
-* At the bottom of the sit on the Contact Us section, the user can see, that alternatively they can contact the organisation on social media which highlights the links to them.

 ## Returning Visitor Goals

-As a Returning Visitor, I want the visitor to find the where they were previously and feel reasured we are here to help.
+As a Returning Visitor, I want the visitor to find the where they were previously and feel confident to make teh step to improve their fitness or weight loss goals.

 As a Returning Visitor, I want them to find the best way to get in contact with us with any questions they may have.

-* The navigation bar clearly highlights the "Contact Us" Page.
+* The home page clearly highlights the "Sign up" Modal.

 * Here they can fill out the form on the page or alternatively they can message the organisation on social media.
 * The footer contains links to the organisations Facebook, Twitter and Instagram page.